azodichr/MotifDiscovery/README.md

 File needs to have a header, genes in first column and a log FC and p-value.
 Must indicate what columns are logFC and p-value

-    python ~/Github/MotifDiscovery/sum_contrasts_updownNC_genelist.py <logFC data with p-val> <indice with logFC> <indice with p-value>
+    python ~/Github/MotifDiscovery/cluster_scripts/sum_contrasts_updownNC_genelist.py <logFC data with p-val> <indice with logFC> <indice with p-value>

+    python ~/Desktop/Github/MotifDiscovery/cluster_scripts/sum_contrasts_updownNC_genelist.py sample_data/diffexpr_Wounding_6_sample.txt 1 2

-2. If you need to get clusters from a cluster file that have specific genes
+2. If you need to get clusters from a cluster file that have specific genes # this is not a necessary step

         python parse_clusterfile_get_gene-clust.py <gene1,gene2,gene3,etc.> <cluster file> <output filename>

 3. Get fasta file for promoter

     get promoter coordinates based on transcription start site (TSS)